 That describes how to find a leak and where most of them come from.
 The specifics of these are also useful in detecting roof leaks and then figuring out if you can fix them yourself or if you should hire somebody.
 Roofing Calculator has listed ten direct causes of roof leaks.
 There are some similarities within them, but they also exist some differences as well.

 Roofing professionals say normal wear and tear, eroded brick chimneys, missing shingles, vent boots between the roof and the piping, roof holes, outdated architecture, clogged gutters, and frozen nails in the attic (known as “shiners”) can all cause roof leaks.
 These are easy to check for, and you can fix most of them alone.
 However, there are tasks that require the service of a roofing company.

 When is it Possible to Fix Leaks Yourself?

 The roof leaks that require a professional roofer are often the ones that require multiple repairs.
 Old, worn down shingles are a great example of something that would likely require you to hire roofers to either repair the shingles or, in most cases, install a completely new roof.
 Missing a few shingles is alright and you can often replace them yourself.
-But if there are many missing shingles, or shingles that are torn up, it would save you more money in the long run to get a new roof installed.
+But if there are any missing shingles or shingles that are torn up, it would save you more money, in the long run, to get a new roof installed.